erickrodrigs/erickrodrigs/README.md

 I'm a computer science student in IME-USP.
 Passionate about programming and software development, especially web.
 I'm always learning new things in order to improve my skills.

-I'm currently working on [USPCodeLab](http://codelab.ime.usp.br), which are extracurricular in USP that focuses on entrepreneurship and innovation at the university.
+I'm currently working on [USPCodeLab](http://codelab.ime.usp.br), which is an extension group in USP that focuses on entrepreneurship and innovation at the university.

 ## Follow me: